 Trauma insurance is a safety net that can support your family while you get back on your feet.

-If you’re a parent, you could consider insuring your children too.
+If you’re a parent, you could consider getting your children insured too.
 If your child becomes ill or injured as set out in the policy, a lump sum could help relieve the burden of your child’s ongoing care.

 As with any type of insurance, it’s important to understand how much insurance you need.